smuzsmuz/zimingMDEF/README.md

-# ziming - Fab Academy documentation
+# ziming - MDEF documentation

 Visit [fabacademy.org](https://fabacademy.org/) for class and other information.